Goya Foods again under fire after CEO spouts more false election claims

 Goya Foods is facing renewed calls to boycott the company's products after CEO Robert Unanue falsely claimed Donald Trump to be "the real, the legitimate, and the still actual president of the United States."

 Unanue made his remarks on Sunday in addressing the Conservative Political Action Conference in Orlando, Florida.
-He told the partisan crowd "we still have faith that the majority of people in the United States voted for the president," a reference to Mr. Trump, who lost the November election to President Joe Biden by more than 7 million votes.
+He told the partisan crowd that "we still have faith that the majority of people in the United States voted for the president," a reference to Mr. Trump, who lost the November election to President Joe Biden in the Electoral College as well as by more than 7 million votes.

 The executive made his unfounded assertion after Goya's board in January reportedly voted to censure him, telling him he could no longer talk to the press without its approval, according to a New York Post report.
 CNN also cited sources it said were familiar with the private company's action, which came after Unanue told Fox Business that President Biden's election was "unverified."